JohnnyJayJay/persistent-data-structures-benchmark/README.md

 - The lookup benchmarks lookup random elements/indices from a collection

-Every single benchmark is forked 3 times to make up for differences in VM configurations and other environmental factors.
+Every single benchmark is forked 3 times to make up for differences in VM configurations, randomness and other environmental factors.

 ## How to run